IBM-Blockchain-Archive/learn-chaincode/README.md

   }
   ```

 - Send the request.
-If everything goes smoothly, you will see a response like the one below
+If everything goes smoothly, you will see a response like the one below:

   ![/chaincode invoke response](imgs/invoke_response.PNG)